Looking for sponsors?

 WELLCHILD

 The WellChild Awards is a prestigious and star-studded occasion held to raise awareness of children's health in the UK.
 The awards recognise and encourage all those dealing with childhood health issues on a daily basis, especially those dedicated doctors, medical researchers, nurses and teachers who care for sick children every day.
 Perhaps most important of all, they recognise those children who have coped against the odds with a serious illness or disability and who are an inspiration to us all.
-The 2008 media partner was the Mail on Sunday's You magazine and will be hosted by BBC News' Emily Maitliss, with each award to be presented by a celebrity.
+Each award is presented by a celebrity.
 In the past, these have included Prince Harry, Rod Stewart, Duncan Bannatyne, Westlife and the Strictly Come Dancing team.
 Previous events have been extremely high-profile, attended by over 500 people.
 It received the following press coverage Television - ITV News, BBC (South, East and Liverpool), Community Channel Newspapers - The Sun, Daily Mirror, Metro, The Times Magazines - Hello!, Best, Reveal, Real People, First News Websites - channel4.com, mirror.co.uk, dailymail.co.uk, people.com, itn.co.uk.
 A full press pack is available and video highlights can be viewed on the website.
 A number of sponsorship opportunities are available.
 Contact: Karl Gwilliam, Fundraising Manager.
 Address: WellChild, 16 Royal Crescent, Cheltenham, GL50 3DA.
 Tel.: 01242 548766.
 E-mail: karlgwilliam@wellchild.org.uk

 link to website